fluxusfrequency/blog/seven-reasons-i-love-minitest.md

   assert_equal expected, actual
 end
 ```

+If you want to repeat an assertion in different contexts, you can write a method
+for it, and call it in as many tests as you want to.
+Need a [shared example](https://canaryup.com/blog/shared-examples-with-minitest)?
+Include a module.

 ### 5. Minitest::Benchmark is Awesome

 If you are dealing with large amounts of data, and performance is